 - DNS points

 On your cloud server, you would configure your web server software (for example, Apache or IIS) to listen on ports 8443 and 8444.
-They could distinguish which site the encrypted traffic was destined for based on the unique port number.m
+They could distinguish the destination site for the encrypted traffic based on the unique port number.

 If you need help setting up PAT on your network device, contact your Dedicated Support team.